-Electromagnetic radiation may, by acting on electrically conductive materials, lead to potential hazardous danger (warming, failure of implants).
+Electromagnetic radiation may lead to potential hazardous danger (warming, failure of implants), when acting on electrically conductive materials.

-- Work on the electrical installation may only be performed by trained and qualified personnel, in compliance with the regulations for safety at work, and only with switched off mains supply, and secured against restart. - Grounding, equipotential bonding and radiation-reducing shields may not be removed.
+- Work on the electrical installation may only be performed by trained and qualified personnel, in compliance with the regulations for safety at work, and only with switched off mains supply and secured against restart. - Do not remove grounding, equipotential bonding and radiation-reducing shields.